FIRE-Phoebe/Gas_Price_analysis/README.md

 ANN MODEL Performance??

 ## Results
-According to our machine learning results, the Multiple Linear-Regression Model 1st attemp, we have the intercept is 2.81, the biggest factors to affect the all grades gas price are: Midgrade: 84.78%, Premium: -55.64% and Diesel: 43.81%.
-However, the gas types are significant from the OLS regression results that indicates their p-values are zero even the R-squared is 1.0.
-Obviously, the gas types and all grades gas are correlated.
+According to our 1st Multiple Linear-Regression Model attempt, we have the intercept of 2.81, the most impacting factors to affect the all grades gas price are: Midgrade: 84.78%, Premium: -55.64% and Diesel: 43.81%.
+However, the gas types are significant from the OLS regression results that indicates their p-values are zero and the R-squared is 1.0.
+Obviously, the gas types and all grades gas prices are much correlated.

-MRM1:
+-MRM1:
   - intercept: 2.81
   - coefficients:

      <img src='Resources/images/mrm_1.PNG' width=900 height=50>

-Besides, after the Multiple Linear-Regression Model 2nd attemp, we have the intercept is 2.64, the biggest factors to affact the all grades gas price are: Midgrade: 32.98%, Premium: 23.61% and Diesel: 6.66%.
-Although we add addiional factors to our dataset, the biggest factors are still the same.
-In the OLS regression results, it also indecates the gas types are significant correlated with all grades gas price.
-Thus, the gas types are considered as dummy variables in our data.
+After our 2nd Multiple Linear-Regression Model attempt, we have the intercept of 2.64, the most impacting factors to the all grades gas price are: Midgrade: 32.98%, Premium: 23.61% and Diesel: 6.66%.
+Although we added addiional factors to our dataset, the most impacting factors were still the same.
+In the OLS regression results, it also indicates that the gas types are significant but correlated with all grades gas price.
+Thus, the gas types are considered as dummy variables in our model.

-MRM2:
+- MRM2:
   - intercept: 2.64
   - coefficients:

     <img src='Resources/images/mrm_2.PNG' width=900 height=50>

   - Additional factors coefficients:
       <p align=center>
      <img src='Resources/images/mrm_2.0.PNG' width=450 height=50></p>

-In addition, we drop the dummies factors and have 3rd attemp.
-The intercept is 2.28 and the biggest factor to affact the all grades gas price is **Year**, which is -11.63.
-Also, Inflation: 88.52%, Stock to GDP: 83.53%, and Working Population: 55.56% are the biggest factors to affect the all grades gas price.
+In addition, we dropped the dummy factors and had 3rd attempt of multiple linear-regression model.
+The intercept is 2.28 and the most impacting factor to the all grades gas price is **Year**, which is -11.63.
+Also, Inflation: 88.52%, Stock to GDP: 83.53%, and Working Population: 55.56% are the most impacting factors to the all grades gas price.
 From the OLS regression results, it indicates regular gas price and premium gas price are significant.

-MRM3:
+- MRM3:
   - intercept: 2.28
   - coefficients:

     <img src='Resources/images/mrm_3.PNG' width=900 height=50>

   - Additional factors coefficients:
     <p align=center>
      <img src='Resources/images/mrm_3.0.PNG' width=450 height=45></p>

-MRM4:
+- MRM4:
   - intercept: 2.81
   - coefficients:

     <img src='Resources/images/mrm_4.PNG' width=900 height=50>

   - Additional Factors

     <p align=center>
      <img src='Resources/images/mrm_4.0.PNG' width=700 height=50></p>

-ANN Model:
+- ANN Model:
   - MeanSquaredError: 1.6512
   - MeanAbsoluteError: 1.1464

 ## Summary